International cargo pets

 How much is it going to cost to send my pet?

 The cost to send your pet will dependent on the destination, size/weight, cage requirements, and administration time to prepare required travel documents such as vet certificates.
 Check out how much it will cost to send your pet directly with your chosen pet transporter or IATA agent.

-Contact one of our approved pet transporters or IATA agent now to get your pet travel underway.
+Please refer to the Ministry for Primary Industries or contact an IATA agent now to get your pet travel underway.
 Although these specialists will provide you with the most current requirements and resources to prepare your pet for travel, you can get a head start by completing the acknowledgement and indemnity form in advance.